 I’m Abba Anderson, a licensed acupuncturist, herbalist and certified hypnotherapist in Springfield, Missouri.
 People always ask me if acupuncture and herbs can fix “fill-in-the-blank,” and I have to say that acupuncture can help almost any issue because it supports homeostasis, which is your body’s ability to balance all its systems and chemicals (like hormones and neurotransmitters).

 While pharmaceutical drugs push the body’s systems harshly and unnaturally in one direction or another, acupuncture helps the body do what it wants to do, which is keep all systems operating optimally.
 And while modern science has some ideas about how acupuncture works its magic, we have yet to explain it all – I personally like that there’s a bit of mystery involved, and that my patients’ results often surprise me in a good way!

 In general, acupuncture works well for the things that conventional medicine doesn’t offer much help with.
 Acupuncture can make a big difference for people with any chronic disease or autoimmune disorder and anybody who is considering antidepressants or anti-anxiety medication.
 Acupuncture is also highly effective for treating women’s health issues including infertility, PMS and menopausal symptoms.

 I grew up in Branson, Missouri, earned my bachelor’s degree in journalism at Mizzou and an MA in creative writing from Sonoma State University.
-When I’m not sticking very tiny needles in people, I like to meditate with the Buddhist meditation group at Body of Work Yoga, write with friends at the Mudhouse, see almost anything playing at the Moxie and traipse along creeks all over the Ozarks.
+When I’m not sticking very tiny needles in people, I like to write with friends at the Mudhouse, see almost anything playing at the Moxie and traipse along creeks all over the Ozarks.